-Theo Notteboom is a part-time Professor at the Faculty of Applied Economics of University of Antwerp.
-He also is Chair Professor 'Port of Ghent' at Ghent University in Belgium, a visiting Research Professor at China Institute of FTZ Supply Chain of Shanghai Maritime University in China and a professor in maritime transport at Antwerp Maritime Academy in Belgium.
+Theo Notteboom is a part-time Professor at the Faculty of Business and Economics of University of Antwerp.
+He also is Chair Professor 'North Sea Port' at Ghent University in Belgium, a visiting Research Professor at China Institute of FTZ Supply Chain of Shanghai Maritime University in China and a professor in maritime transport at Antwerp Maritime Academy in Belgium.
 He previously held a full-time position as High-end Foreign Expert / Professor at Dalian Maritime University in China (2014-2016) and an MPA visiting professorship in port management at Nanyang Technological University (NTU) in Singapore.
-He is immediate past President (2010-2014) and Council Member of International Association of Maritime Economists (IAME).
+He is past President (2010-2014) and Council Member of International Association of Maritime Economists (IAME).
 Between October 2006 and October 2014 he was President of ITMMA of the University of Antwerp.
 Between 2009 and 2014 he was Chairman of the Board of Directors of Belgian Institute of Transport Organizers (BITO), an institute of the Belgian Federal Government.

 Theo Notteboom is responsible for several postgraduate courses at Ghent University and Antwerp Maritime Academy.
 He gave guest lectures at universities in the US, Singapore, Hong Kong, China, Korea, the UK, the Netherlands, Poland, Sweden, the Czech Republic, France, Portugal and Italy.

 For a full list of his academic publications see academic bibliography .
 Most of his publications are freely available at the website of the PortEconomics.eu initiative.
 His work is widely cited.
-For example, google scholar refers to about 9400 citations and an H-index of 48.
+For example, google scholar refers to over 10,000 citations and an H-index of 51.